-\begin{itemize} \item \textbf{Slicing for QoS:} The basic idea is to create various slices in order to offer different types of services to the end users, and to assure specific types of QoS requirements within specific slice.
-An example of this type of slicing can be a slice, which is created to provide service to a specific group of devices considering specific QoS requirements e.g. live video streaming, broadband connection to medical emergency response operation, and so on. \end{itemize}
+\item \textbf{Slicing for QoS:} The basic idea is to create multiple network slices in order to offer different types of services to end users while ensuring specific QoS requirements within each slice.
+An example of this type of slicing is a slice created to provide services to a specific group of devices with particular QoS requirements, such as live video streaming or broadband connectivity for medical emergency response operations.

-\begin{itemize} \item \textbf{Slicing for Infrastructure Sharing:} The fundamental idea of this scenario of network slicing is to virtualize RAN domain of a wireless network, and further share it among various operators.
-There is a slice owner and a slice tenant.
-The owner gives the slice to a tenant based on an agreement.
-The tenant has overall control on both functions and infrastructure of that slice.
-This concept of network slicing leads to optimize network cost model for increasing the overall revenue, and meanwhile providing network scalability. \end{itemize}
+\item \textbf{Slicing for Infrastructure Sharing:} The fundamental idea of this network slicing scenario is to virtualize the RAN domain of a wireless network and share it among multiple operators.
+In this scenario, there is a slice owner and a slice tenant.
+The owner provides the slice to a tenant based on a service agreement.
+The tenant has overall control over both the functions and infrastructure of that slice.
+This concept of network slicing helps optimize the network cost model to increase overall revenue while simultaneously providing improved network scalability.